Automatic Generation of Conversational Interfaces for Tabular Data Analysis: Related Work

-More similar to our efforts, a couple of Proof of Concepts (PoC) of intent-based chatbots used for public tabular / open data have been published \cite{porreca2018accessing}\cite{CantadorVCB21}.
-Both bots were manually created, this is in contrast with our approach where bots are automatically generated. \cite{keyner2019open, ChatbotsAsIndexNorberto} propose a chatbot to help users find data sources in an Open Data repository but do not provide querying capabilities to consult those data sources.
+More similar to our efforts, a couple of Proof of Concepts of intent-based chatbots used for open data have been published \cite{porreca2018accessing, CantadorVCB21}.
+Both bots were manually created.
+This is in contrast with our approach where bots are automatically generated.
 An exception is \cite{castaldo2019conversational} where the bot generation is semi-automated but it requires a mandatory and extensive annotation process while we focus more on a scalable approach able to generate chatbots with no human intervention if so desired.
-Generation of chatbots from other types of data sources like web pages \cite{chitto2020automaticwebchatbot} or knowledge graphs \cite{AvilaFMV20} has also been explored and some of their ideas could be exploited as well for tabular data.
+Generation of chatbots from other types of data sources like APIs \cite{HamzaAPI, VMAPIChatbot}, web pages \cite{chitto2020automaticwebchatbot}, knowledge graphs \cite{AvilaFMV20} or even software designs \cite{ChatbotsForModels} has also been explored and some of their ideas could be exploited as well for tabular data.
+However, we did not find any existing solution for automatic generation of intent-based chatbots from tabular datasets that we could compare with this work.

+Another approach being widely used to query data with LLMs is Retrieval-Augmented Generation (RAG) \cite{NEURIPS2020_6b493230}.
+While being useful for unstructured data sources like plain text, RAG has some limitations to query tabular data.
+Some queries may need to retrieve an entire column (\emph{e.g.}, to sum all the values), and RAG's methodology consists of selecting relevant parts of the data to send them to a LLM as context so it can easily find the answer.
+This is not the best solution for tabular data since it is not scalable.
+Furthermore, LLMs still can suffer hallucinations.

-To sum up, we believe our approach proposes a novel combination of strategies and opens the door to a more massive use of chatbots for tabular data thanks to our automatic generation strategy.
+To sum up, we believe our approach proposes a novel combination of strategies to mix the best of both worlds (intent-based and LLM-based chatbots) and opens the door to a more massive use of chatbots for tabular data thanks to our automatic generation strategy.

-\section{Conclusions and further work}
+\section{Conclusions and Further Work}

-We have proposed a new framework to automatically generate chatbots that facilitate non-technical users to explore tabular data sources.
-This is especially useful in our current trend towards more transparency and openness in the public administration, with more and more open data sources released each day.
-Our chatbots encode a large number of potential questions users may want to ask the data.
+We have presented a new tool to automatically generate chatbots from tabular data sources to help non-technical users explore this type of data.
+This is especially useful in the current trend towards more transparency and openness in the public administration, with more and more open data sources released each day.
+Our chatbots encode a significant number of potential questions users may want to ask the data.
 Such questions are automatically generated based on an initial analysis of the structure and content of the data source.
-A default fallback, based on the use of LLMs, is used to try to answer those questions that were not foreseen.